Manon Melis: Final years and retirement: 2013–2016

 In the opening game of their 2015 World Cup qualification matches, Melis scored a hat-trick in a 4–0 victory over Albania.
 A loss and a draw in home games with Norway and Belgium respectively put them in third place in the group, but victories in all remaining group matches, against Portugal, Greece, Albania, Belgium and group-winners Norway put them through to the play-offs, with Melis scoring five goals in total.
 Their opponents in the semi-finals of the play-offs, a two-legged tie, were Scotland.
 Martens opened the score early on and Melis converted a penalty in the 23rd minute.
 Kim Little, who later would be Melis's teammate at Seattle, scored for Scotland from the penalty spot as well, but no further goals were scored.
 In the return leg, Martens and Melis scored again while goalkeeper Geurts kept a clean sheet, sending the Netherlands through to a play-off final against Italy.
 The first leg ended in a 1–1 draw, the second in a 2–1 victory for the Netherlands, which meant they qualified for their first World Cup tournament.
 Melis later said they had made history with this qualification, which was one of the highlights of her career.

-In front of 53,000 people, the Dutch had a good start with their group games at the 2015 World Cup in Canada.
+The Dutch had a good start with their group games at the 2015 World Cup in Canada.
 They defeated New Zealand 1–0; Martens, Melis's teammate at Göteborg, scored the only goal.
 In the next game China started defensively, and despite a few attempts by Melis, kept the Netherlands from scoring before making the winning goal in injury time.
 In the final group game, hosts Canada led 1–0 for nearly 80 minutes.
 The Dutch needed a draw to advance.
 Melis had an opportunity to equalise late on but missed.
 In the last minutes of the game Kirsten van de Ven scored the equaliser, sending them through to the round of 16.
 The Dutch started the match against Japan well.
 Melis had a chance to open the score off a pass from Martens, but could not get a shot in.
 Soon after, Japan scored and the Netherlands missed chances to equalise as both Vivianne Miedema and Martens failed to connect with a Melis pass.
 In the second half, Japan scored on the counter, and although van de Ven scored after a mistake by Japanese goalkeeper Ayumi Kaihori, the game ended 2–1 for Japan, who would later make it to the final.
 Melis did not score at the World Cup.